Paula Lopes Registered RMBACP

-I have experience in working with children and young people for a number of years at Place2be (http://www.place2be.org.uk), a charity counselling service that provides support in schools, to children between the ages of 4 years olds and teenagers.
-I also worked with a group of potential counsellors attending level 2 of therapeutic Counselling course in Richmond Community College, where I co-facilitated their processes, skills and theories.
+I have experience in working with children and young people for a number of years at Place2be (http://www.place2be.org.uk), a charity counselling service that provides support in schools, to children between the ages of 4 years old and teenagers.

-I had over a year of specialized training with male and female victims of domestic and sexual abuse as well as perpetrators.
+I had over a year of specialised training with male and female victims of domestic and sexual abuse as well as perpetrators.